PBA-SOFT-System-Integration-Homework/Miniproject2/README.md

 ````

 ## Business Process
-The general idea behind the process is that a user can define a search criteria which resolves in a response with a list of cars fulfilled by the criteria.
+The general idea behind the process is that a user can define a search criteria which resolves in a response with a list of cars based on the criteria.
 The user can then choose a specific car and send a booking to the car rental company.

 * The user chooses car make and minimum year of creation of car.
 * The request is sent to car rental service.